mosquito/crew/example/README.md

 Master is non blocking http server, therefore it may serve thousands of requests per minute.

-After start of the each request the request is staying in queue on the RabbitMQ and will be handled as soon as possible.

 Each request will be added in queue after accepting it from master and will be handled as soon as possible.